 - The bottom right of the chart is his evening checklist.

-Co-founder and president of My Gung Ho, LLC, which creates apps that help individuals thrive in their personal and professional lives.
-Also, Lean Management Consultant specializing in design, operations and supply chain.
-Visit completoapp.com and yaldiapp.com.
+Matt Girvan is co-founder and president of My Gung Ho, LLC, which creates apps that help individuals thrive in their personal and professional lives.
+He is also a Lean Management Consultant specializing in design, operations, and supply chain.